Last updated on September 8th, 2021 at 12:07 pm

-To be fair the scenery on your way to the islet of Mont Saint-Michel is incredible, so, if it has been a bit less cold (and we were less lazy lets no lie), I would have loved to walk the 45min to get to the islet.
-It must be nice in early spring when nature starts to bloom again.
+The scenery on your way to the islet of Mont Saint-Michel is incredible, so if it had been a bit less cold (and we were less lazy, let’s no lie), I would have loved to walk the 45min to get to the islet.
+It must be excellent in early spring when nature starts to bloom again.

 What to do in Mont Saint Michel in Winter?

 The answer is pretty simple, everything, pretty much everything on the islet, has a story to tell.

-The fact that it is an islet is one of the big pluses of this islet; it isn’t big at all.
-You can efficiently manage to see most of the island or everything you would like to see during a day trip.
+The fact that it is an islet is one of the big pluses of this islet; it isn’t significant.
+You can efficiently see most of the island or everything you would like to see during a day trip.

 Therefore you can efficiently manage to visit the whole lot of it.
-Wandering among the tiny alley to make your way onto the top to visit the abbey is a bit like stepping back in time if it wasn’t for the few shops and restaurants you can find at the bottom of the islet.
+Wandering among the tiny alley to make your way onto the top to see the abbey is a bit like stepping back in time if it wasn’t for the few shops and restaurants you can find at the bottom of the islet.

-Walking along your alley leads you to the top of the islet, to the abbey which is dedicated to the archangel St-Michel -hence the name obviously-.
+Walking the alley leads you to the top of the islet, to the abbey dedicated to the archangel St-Michel -hence the name -.

-And if you’re a European citizen under 25 years old, the admission is free on presentation of an ID/Passport.
+And if you’re a European citizen under 25 years old, admission is free on presentation of an ID/Passport.
 One of the best things about visiting it in winter is that you don’t have actually to wait a crazy amount of time to get in.
 It’s WAY less crowded than in the summer.
-There are still some visitors obviously, but it still feels very “free” to move around without bumping into other visitors every 2m and taking the time you need to explore the abbey.
+There are still some visitors, obviously, but it still feels very “free” to move around without bumping into other visitors every 2m and taking the time you need to explore the abbey.

-Also, the view over the bay is pretty astonishing; the tide was low during our visit, making some pretty pattern.
-It feels like there’s nothing else onto the horizon and it’s just you and nature when you look over; you can take a glimpse of it would have been to live up there back in the days.
+Also, the view over the bay is pretty astonishing; the tide was low during our visit, making some pretty patterns.
+It feels like there’s nothing else onto the horizon, and it’s just you and nature when you look over; you can take a glimpse of it would have been to live up there back in the days.